Evgen-Krasnenkov/AddressCoordinateSearch/README.md

 To get authorized please use ADMIN and 1234.
-Also cache is enabled for all the end-points inputs and this project is available on DockerHub.
+Also cache is enabled for all the end-points inputs and this project is available on DockerHub - jackredd/search-address-coordinate.

 Best regards, Evgen.